Indianola School District: History

 In 2009 the State of Mississippi took over the school district because it had insufficient funds, and was therefore unable to meet payroll.
 In February 2012 the Mississippi Senate voted 43-4 to pass Senate Bill 2330, to consolidate the Indianola School District, the Drew School District, and the Sunflower County School District into one school district.
 The bill went to the Mississippi House of Representatives.
 In May 2012 Governor of Mississippi Phil Bryant signed the bill into law, requiring all three districts to consolidate.
 SB2330 stipulates that if a county has three school districts all under conservatorship by the Mississippi Department of Education will have them consolidated into one school district serving the entire county.
-For the 2012-2013 school year Indianola School District will remain a separate school district.
+For the 2012-2013 school year Indianola School District remained a separate school district.

 In July 2014, the Indianola School District was merged into the Sunflower County Consolidated School District.